How to invest in cryptocurrency

-When Bitcoin, the original cryptocurrency, launched more than a decade ago, those in traditional finance settings were left frothing at the mouth at this young upstart.
+When Bitcoin launched more than a decade ago, financial traditionalists were left frothing at the mouth at this young upstart.

-Now with hundreds of copycats and variations, and a market worth more than a trillion, cryptocurrencies have become incredibly mainstream and possibly even essential.
+Since then, cryptocurrencies have boomed into a market worth more than a trillion.
+And some might say they have become mainstream and possibly even essential.

 You can’t get in on the NFT (non-fungible token) action without having a crypto wallet, for example.